Do I Need a Lawyer for an Uncontested Adoption?

 In the adoption petition, you will need to provide your personal information so the court can evaluate your adoption eligibility based on state adoption law.

-Is the Child Available to Adopt?
+Is the Child Available To Adopt?

 - Private adoption.
-In private adoptions (also called independent adoptions), prospective parents directly deal with a biological mother without an adoption agency’s assistance.
-Private adoptions may be facilitated with the help of a lawyer, social worker, physician, or other individual functioning as an intermediary.
+In private adoptions (independent adoptions), prospective parents deal with a biological mother directly without an adoption agency.
+A lawyer, social worker, physician, or other individual functioning as an intermediary, can help facilitate private adoptions.

 - Identified adoption.
 This is a hybrid between private and agency adoption.
 Typically, the prospective adoptive parents identify and connect with a biological mother who wants to put their child up for adoption.
 Increasingly, these connections may happen over social media.
 The prospective and birth parents then connect with an adoption agency to handle the process.